joerichter-stash/unisync/Readme.md

 unison root and employs the venerable file synchronizer unison to do the real sync.

-On start it runs a full-sync and after that, only localy changed files are syncronized, unless a full-sync is triggered with sigalarm.
+On start, it runs a full-sync.
+After that, only localy changed files are syncronized, unless a full-sync is triggered with sigalarm.

 Setup
 -----